-A study conducted by the Asthma and Allergy Foundation of America found that anaphylaxis reactions occur in at least 1 in 50 Americans, but the report goes on to clarify that the prevalence is likely closer to 1 in 20 Americans (the lower number is likely due to low reporting and low education on what an anaphylactic reaction really is).
+A study conducted by the Asthma and Allergy Foundation of America found that anaphylaxis reactions occur in at least 1 in 50 Americans, but the report goes on to clarify that the prevalence is likely closer to 1 in 20 Americans (the lower number due to low reporting and low education on what an anaphylactic reaction really is).
 A severe allergic reaction, known as an anaphylactic reaction, can be life-threatening.
 Signs include hives, tightness or swelling in the throat, difficulty breathing, loss of consciousness, or any other allergy-related symptoms.

 Dr. Monya De, an internal medicine physician in Los Angeles, advises that anyone who has had an anaphylaxis reaction, or alarm symptoms, should carry an EpiPen with them.
 An EpiPen delivers the life-saving drug epinephrine through auto-injection.
 Alarm symptoms indicating you should use the injector, Dr. De says, include throat closing, lips swelling, difficulty breathing, and/or an immediate rash upon contact with the allergen.